 In Sacramento, you're just a short drive away from winter rain showers along the coast or snow flurries in the mountains.
 Whether you're looking to stroll through a museum or hit the slopes, there's plenty of fun to be had.
-If you're looking for adventure this season try a winter day trip to one of these 5 beautiful Northern California destinations.
+If you're looking for adventure this season, try a winter day trip to one of these 9 beautiful Northern California destinations.

 San Francisco - 1 ½ Hours from Sacramento

 San Francisco is just a quick drive from Sacramento, making it a perfect family-friendly winter day trip.
-For a more picturesque trip grab a train to SF from the Sacramento Valley Station.
+Grab a train to SF from the Sacramento Valley Station for a more picturesque trip.

 Bodega Bay - 2 Hours from Sacramento

 After an afternoon of whale watching, head back to Bodega Bay to enjoy a bowl of the area's famous clam chowder and stroll through the art salons and shops.
-You can even enjoy a meal at the Tides Wharf Restaurant made famous by Hitchcock's film "The Birds."
+You can even enjoy a meal at the Tides Wharf Restaurant, which was made famous by Hitchcock's film "The Birds."

 Lake Tahoe - 2 Hours from Sacramento